Prediction of Antiferromagnetism in Barium Chromium Phosphide Confirmed after Synthesis: Density-Functional-Theory Calculation

-Both methods begin by generating a population of random crystal structures, each with a symmetry prescribed by a randomly chosen space group.
+The method begins by generating a population of random crystal structures, each with a symmetry prescribed by a randomly chosen space group.
 For each structure, appropriate lattice vectors and atomic positions are generated in accordance with the selected space group.
 Density functional theory is then used to optimize the resulting structure and to calculate its free energy (known as the fitness function).
-Structure optimization is carried out using the VASP code \cite{kresse_93,kresse_96,kresse_99}, which uses a basis set of plane waves to expand the electronic wave function.
+Structure optimization is carried out using the VASP code \cite{kresse_93,kresse_96,kresse_99}, which uses a basis set of plane waves to expand the electronic wave function and projector augmented wave (PAW) potentials.
 Since the generated structures are usually far from equilibrium, the optimization procedure is carried out in four steps, beginning with a coarse optimization, which is followed by successively finer iterations.
-The collection of the optimized structures of the initially generated population constitute the first generation.
+The set of the optimized structures of the initially generated population constitute the first generation.
 A new population of crystal structures is then produced, some members of which being randomly generated, while others are obtained as offspring of the best structures (those with lowest energy) of the previous generation.
-In USPEX, the offspring are derived from parent structures by applying variation operators such as heredity, mutation, or permutation.
-In CALYPSO, the particle swarm optimization scheme is used to produce new structures from the best ones in the previous generation.
+The offspring are derived from parent structures by applying variation operators such as heredity, mutation, or permutation.
+In each generation, 30\% of the structures are generated randomly, 40\% by heredity (one structure produced from two parent structures), 10\% by soft mutation (atom movements along the softest mode), 10\% by lattice mutation (variation of lattice constants), and 10\% by permutation (exchanging atoms of different types).
 The optimized structures in the new population form the second generation, and the best among them serve as precursors for a new generation.
 The process continues until convergence to the most stable structures is attained.
+In applying the evolutionary method, an initial population of 200 structures constitutes the first generation; subsequent generations consist of 40 structures each.
+Convergence to the best structures was achieved after evaluating 960 structures.
+The structural stability of the best predicted structure is checked by calculating its spectrum of phonon frequencies, using density functional perturbation theory as implemented in Quantum Espresso\cite{QE}.
+A grid of $4\times 4\times 4$ $q$-vectors is used to reconstruct the dynamical matrix in real space and subsequently to calculate the phonon frequencies.